 As the number and range of expenses increased, they realized that they needed a bookkeeping system.
-An Assistant Manager at a local branch of the Toronto-Dominion bank saw the potential in what they were doing and set up a chequing account, including the use of a credit card for the business.
+An Assistant Manager at a local branch of the TD Bank saw the potential in what they were doing and set up a chequing account, including the use of a credit card for the business.

-Even though the painting business was small and seasonal, transactions were numerous and diverse.
-In the early weeks of their first summer they used Connor’s car as their “mobile base of operations.”
+Even though the business was small and seasonal, transactions were numerous and diverse.
+To begin, they used Connor’s car as their “mobile base of operations.”
 They soon realized that they needed some kind of premises that would provide shelter from the weather, where they could organize and prepare materials for upcoming contracts.

-As it happened, they had access to an old garage.
+They were given access to an old garage.
 In addition to minor structural repairs, some of the interior and exterior surfaces needed painting, and some shingles needed to be replaced.
-The painting crew took a week off from regular contracts.
+The painting crew took a week off from their regular contracts.